-This Policy applies to all directors, officers, employees and consultants of the Company and its subsidiaries, and to significant stockholders provided specific access to Company information, as well as their immediate family members.
-The Policy applies to such persons located in and out of the United States alike.
+This Policy applies to all directors, officers, employees and consultants of the Company and its subsidiaries, and to significant stockholders if they are provided specific access to Company information, as well as to their immediate family members and entities controlled by the foregoing (as discussed below).
+All such persons should be considered "Insiders" for purposes of this Policy.
+The Policy applies to such persons located in and out of the United States.
 Insiders may not trade on the basis of Inside Information or tip Inside Information to others for trading even after their status as an Insider has terminated.
 It also applies to others who enter into a relationship with the Company that gives them the opportunity to obtain Inside Information about the Company.
 Generally speaking, you should assume that anyone who has material, nonpublic information has a duty not to trade on it or tip it to others for trading.
-Keep in mind that "tipping" includes not only directly communicating information, but also making recommendations to others based on it (even if the information is not directly disclosed).
+Keep in mind that "tipping" includes not only directly communicating information, but also making recommendations to others based on it (even if the Insider Information is not directly disclosed).
 Additionally, the law provides that certain people in management and supervisory positions have a responsibility to implement appropriate measures to prevent others from "tipping" or trading on Inside Information.